 GAS VANS

-While researching Kulmhof, the Association has obtained a detailed knowledge of the operation of the gas vans in Kulmhof.
+While researching Kulmhof (Chełmno in Polish), the Association has obtained a detailed knowledge of the operation of the gas vans in Kulmhof.
 To date no book has been written on the full operations of the gas vans.
-The Association is currently collecting material on the history of the gas vans and their operations in: the euthanasia program in the Warthegau, Kulmhof, Mauthausen, Riga, Minsk, Belzec, Russia by the Einsatzgruppe, and Serbia.
-Also other possible smaller scale use of gas vans in Auschwitz, Ravensbrück, Sachsenhausen, Lublin, Soldau and other sites.
-The aim is to produce a detailed history of the operations of the gas vans.
+The Association is currently collecting material on the history of the gas vans and their operations in: the Nazi Mercy killing program in the Warthegau, Kulmhof, Mauthausen, Bełżec, Serbia and in the Soviet Union by the Einsatzgruppen.

 SONDERKOMMANDO 1005